 My research examines the relationship between the District of Columbia and the federal government in the early republic period and the effects of that relationship on the development of the national capital.
-The result of that work is a book called George Washington’s Washington: Visions for the National Capital in Early Republic America.
-It will be published in 2018 by the University of Georgia Press as a part of the Early American Places Series.
+The result of that work will be released on April 1st in the form of a book called George Washington’s Washington: Visions for the National Capital in Early Republic America.

 In the classroom at TAMU-CC, I teach both halves of the United States history survey as well as Ancient History and the occasional graduate course on early America.